 Sri T Krishnamacharya is acknowledged as one of the most respected yogis of the Twentienth century.
 His influence on teachers of modern yoga originated in his yoga school at Mysore where he taught the teenagers B K S Iyengar, K Pattibhi Jois and his first female student Indra Devi.
 These students all went on to create their own methods and these are predominantly what we recognise in the West.

 This tradition and teaching focuses on the central role of the teacher/student relationship.
 A relationship out of which an intelligent use of yoga's tools develops.
 There can never be a 'one size fits all' approach, instead yoga is adapted to meet each student's ability and needs.

-Krishnamacharya's method and philosophy continues in its transmission through the students of his son T K V Desikachar.
-I have the privilege of being taught by two, Radha Sundarajan for Vedic Chant and Dr N C Chandrasekaran in Yoga Therapy.
+Krishnamacharya's method and philosophy continues in its transmission through the students of his son T K V Desikachar of whom I have had the privilege of being taught by two, Radha Sundarajan for Vedic Chant and Dr N C Chandrasekaran in Yoga Therapy.

 "Celeste has made my return to yoga a real pleasure and I look forward to my Thursday morning practice.
 Her knowledge and understanding allows her to pitch each asana at the appropriate level.
 Any modifications are constructive and helpful, how a small change...can make a real difference.
 The āsanas have improved my flexibility and posture... the prāṇāyāma and meditation bring peacefulness to life for a working mother of two!"
 Zoe A.